 Following the keynote at 2 p.m., attendees were invited to join one of six roundtable discussions held in Hillyer Hall classrooms and the Regents Commons of the Shaw Center.
 Each roundtable discussion involved at least two or more faculty members discussing related projects.
 This arrangement gave faculty members the chance to talk with one another about their work as well as introduce it to those who attended their roundtable.

 Formal group research presentations by students in the Master of Science in Prosthetics and Orthotics and Doctor of Physical Therapy programs began at 3 p.m. and came to an end as the poster presentation reception began at 5 p.m.

 The late afternoon event brought a largely nursing population to the “end of the workday” reception.
 The RN to BSN graduating students took this time to chat with their MSN counterparts and to present the nursing faculty with a gift of a clock to recognize their commitment to students.

 Also in attendance at the reception were many who were awaiting the closing keynote address by Irene Davis, director of the Spaulding National Running Center at Harvard University.
 Davis spoke on Barefoot Running: Shifting Paradigms Regarding Footstrikes, Footwear and Treatment of the Foot.

 ENHP Day became more than an afternoon of scholarly presentations.
 It created a sense of community and provided the time to recognize, share, and celebrate the academic interests and accomplishments of classmates and colleagues.

-View photos from current and prior ENHP Days
+View photos from prior ENHP Days